 Judging by the fact that over 8 million people live in New York City, I’m guessing a good number manage to figure it out.
 Are all those people living beyond their means – accumulating credit card debt and living the high life for the opportunity to say “I’m a New Yorker”?

-Sure, I’d love if it were cheaper to live in New York City, but by the same token, there are ample resources available in the Big Apple to reduce expenses and cut out entire expense categories you’d have to budget for elsewhere – bye, bye car payments.
+Sure, I’d love if it were cheaper to live in New York City, but by the same token, there are more than enough resources available in the Big Apple to reduce expenses, and even cut out entire expense categories – bye, bye car payments.

 This sample budget is meant to reflect a comfortable yet frugal New York City lifestyle for a single adult.

 You won’t find fine dining or the trappings of luxe living in these numbers, but you may find that living in New York City doesn’t cost nearly as much as ill-informed speculators and the media frenzy would have you believe.

 Share this Image On Your Site